 Video of the Day

 Apple juice is popular among people of all ages.
 One cup of apple juice provides 114 calories and is a good source of iron, calcium, magnesium, phosphorous, potassium, manganese, B vitamins and antioxidants, such as vitamin C, lutein, zeaxanthin and polyphenols.
 Research by Sylvain Auclair, published in the "Journal of Agricultural and Food Chemistry" in 2008, reports that apple polyphenols may help to prevent atherosclerosis disease by decreasing blood levels of uric acid.
-Apple juice may also reduce the risk of colon cancer in non-obese populations, according to research by Tatiana Koch published in "Molecular Nutrition and Food Research" in 2009.
+Apple juice may also reduce the risk of colon cancer in populations not living with obesity, according to research by Tatiana Koch published in "Molecular Nutrition and Food Research" in 2009.